william-fecteau/80-degree-snow/README.md

 Game made for the GMTK Game Jam 2022 with the theme : Roll of the Dice.

+## Playing the game

+If you want to play the game without cloning the repo, follow this link where you can download the .exe : https://itsseraphii.itch.io/80-degree-snow

 ## Project setup
 To set up the project, you must have `Python 3.10` or higher installed, as well as `pip` if it was not included in your install.